EthanSiapno/Luck-Bot/README.md

 ### Non-Games
 * Lottery Number Picker (applies to Pennsylvania Powerball and Mega Millions)
-* RNG Chooser (Insert a given number of users and bot will choose between the choices at random)
 * Russian Roulette
 * Dice Rolls / Number Picker
 * Jokes